Colton Crossing: Grade separation and flyover

-The Colton Crossing is the location where two main rail routes serving Southern California crossed at-grade in the City of Colton.
-More than 110 trains used the right-angle at-grade rail crossing each day, which, until the flyover project was completed, had been a significant cause of congestion on the main lines of UP and BNSF.
+The City of Colton was the site of the Colton Crossing, an at-grade crossing where two primary rail routes serving Southern California intersected.
+Prior to the completion of the flyover project, the crossing was responsible for significant congestion on the main lines of the Union Pacific (UP) and BNSF railroads, with over 110 trains using the right-angle crossing on a daily basis.

-In December 2006, the Alameda Corridor Transit Authority (ACTA) presented a feasibility study to analyze alternatives and costs for design and construction of an east-west structure, which would grade separate the BNSF and UP main line tracks at Colton Crossing.
-In addition, ACTA prepared a report on a proposed north-south flyover to the south of Colton Crossing to reduce train crossing conflicts and hours-long congestion.
+In December 2006, the Alameda Corridor Transit Authority (ACTA) presented a feasibility study to analyze alternatives and costs for design and construction of an east–west structure, which would grade separate the BNSF and UP main line tracks at Colton Crossing.
+In addition, ACTA prepared a report on a proposed north–south flyover to the south of Colton Crossing to reduce train crossing conflicts and hours-long congestion.
 The report was evaluated by ACTA, UP, BNSF and the San Bernardino Associated Governments (SANBAG).
 SANBAG conducted community outreach meetings to assist the project team with selecting the final build option.
-In November 2011, work began on the grade separation project, with the final design being a 2.2-km east-west flyover of the Union Pacific tracks over the north-south BNSF tracks.
+In November 2011, work began on the grade separation project, with the final design being a 2.2-km east–west flyover of the Union Pacific tracks over the north-south BNSF tracks.
 Work was initially expected to take four years at a projected cost of $202 million.
 Skanska was the lead contractor on this project.

 The Colton Crossing flyover project was completed in August 2013, with BNSF and UP each getting two tracks for their traffic.
 As seen from the image, a singular UP track was kept at grade to be used for emergencies, switching, and access to the West Colton yard (effectively keeping the last Colton Diamond intact).
-Innovative construction methods, including cellular embankments as well as low bid prices, were responsible for the project coming in eight months ahead of schedule and significantly under budget, with the final cost being $93m versus the budgeted $202m.
-The completion of the project has resulted in greatly reduced congestion, leading to reduced travel times, a 31,000-ton drop in annual greenhouse gas emissions, and $241m saved in time spent traveling.
+Innovative construction methods, including cellular embankments and low bid prices, were likely responsible for the project coming in eight months ahead of schedule and significantly under budget, with the final cost being $93 million versus the budgeted $202 million.
+The completion of the project has resulted in greatly reduced congestion, leading to reduced travel times, a 31,000-ton drop in annual greenhouse gas emissions, and $241 million saved in time spent traveling.